 Give your child some good-host guidelines before the guests arrive: If TV's okay, how long they can watch, and an appropriate lights-out time.
 (You'll notice I didn't say bedtime.
 We have lots of sleepovers at my house.)

-Remind her that solitary pursuits, such as online games, prevent interaction instead of encouraging it.
+Remind her that solitary pursuits, such as computer games, prevent interaction instead of encouraging it.
 Suggest board games or outdoor play instead.

-This should include notice as to where in the (such as an adult's room) is off limits to visitors.
+Make sure guests know your household rules, and follow them.
+This should include notice as to where in the home (such as an adult's bedroom) is off-limits to visitors.

-You'll need to know where to reach them that evening, overnight, and in the morning.
+Make contact with the parents.
+You'll need to know where to reach them (cell phones, restaurant number) that evening, overnight, and in the morning.

 Let the kids know when you're going to bed and that you expect them to dial down the activity volume accordingly.
 This is the time to reconfirm your previously chosen bedtime.

-Bake gooey chocolate-chunk cookies, order an extra-cheesy pizza.
+Bake gooey chocolate-chunk cookies, or order an extra-cheesy pizza.
+You get the idea.
 Do whatever it takes to make your home the place kids want to go for serious fun.